 Situated in Helmsley, behind Helmsley Castle and close to Cleveland Way Car Park, Helmsley Walled Garden is a five acre garden filled with flowers, fruit and vegetables.
-The garden is situated away from the town centre and is accessible via either car along a track to limited parking by the garden or by a wide foot path from the town centre.
+The garden is situated away from the town centre and is accessible via either car along a track to limited disabled parking spaces by the garden or by a wide foot path from the town centre.

 The garden is all on one level and is almost completely step free.
 There are steps up to the Orchid House within the garden; however the glasshouse also has ramp access with a hand rail.
 You should allow at least one and a half hours to go round the garden.
 There are interpretation panels around the garden set at a comfortable height for wheelchair users.
 A small number of wheelchairs are available for loan free of charge.

 You can also enjoy our café, plant centre and shop.
 They all have step free access and the Plant Centre, shop and café can be accessed without going into the garden.

 Garden staff will be pleased to answer any questions you may have during your visit.

 We look forward to welcoming you.
 If you have any queries please phone 01439 771427 or email us at email@example.com